mattfelten/mattfelten.com/README.md

 TODO
 ---------------------------
 - Add more writing
-- Have actual work up
 - Make type scale better for small screens
+- Rewrite the CSS to be saner